Tutorial: Binding to existing OpenAPI spec

 Binding a method to an existing operation

-Operations are the unit endpoint specifiers of OpenAPI, and it is these to witch the methods of a bound controller will attach to.
+Operations are the unit endpoint specifiers of OpenAPI, and it to these that the methods of a bound controller will attach to.

 The @BindOperation decorator is used on controller methods, and specifies which operation within the OpenAPI spec this method should handle.
 This is done by matching the operationId property of your operation.